Last updated on April 19, 2026

-Obviously I dont have enough knowledge and more time to study deeper for static time equations, although I believe static/dynamic time and digital/analog dual layer is promising as this universe’s true time structure and underlying mechnism.
+Obviously I dont have enough knowledge and more time to study deeper for static time equations, although I believe static/dynamic time and digital(discrete)/analog(continuous) dual signal layer is promising as this universe’s true time structure and underlying mechnism.

 So I list the equations that I can derivate here.
 And it’s done for me for now, haha, in which